ufacm/_ufacm.xyz-v2/README.md

   sudo apt-get install direnv
   ```

-  If you are using bash, add the following to your `.bashrc`:
+  If you are using bash, add the following to `~/.bashrc`:

   ```
   eval "$(direnv hook bash)"
   ```

-  If you are using zsh, add the following to your `.zshrc`:
+  If you are using zsh, add the following to `~/.zshrc`:

   ```
   eval "$(direnv hook zsh)"